What kind of cleasning practice do you follow?

 All queers and sodomites should be killed”

 Following escalating protests against Capleton’s music, which spurred a string of show cancellations including the Los Angeles House of Blues’ termination of Capleton’s scheduled 2004 performance, the controversial singer signed an agreement in which he pledged to condemn violence against the gay and bisexual communities.
-However, equal rights groups contend he has continued to sing anti-gay songs, which has again prompted cancellations of many of his concerts throughout the world.

 “This type of hatred is so hard to erase especially for the youth,” Flores said.
 “People in our community already have so much trouble coming out and being themselves.
 This could put the youth back in the closet.”